Online Marketplace Spending Skyrockets By 143% During Ramadan In The UAE

+(MENAFN- Mid-East) Checkout forecasts surge in online spending this year among consumers in the UAE in areas like online marketplaces, apparel, and healthcare

+Trends follow 8.5% growth in digital payment transactions in the UAE last Ramadan Notably, remittances rose by 17% in the UAE compared to the prior period Across the region, the volume of digital payment transactions in Ramadan has risen by 143% y-o-y between 2021 and 2023.

-(MENAFN- Khaleej Times) Online shopping in the UAE over the holy month of Ramadan is expected to continue to surge across many key retail and service categories, reflecting how the country's digital payment ecosystem is gaining more trust while becoming more convenient for consumers, a report showed on Tuesday.
+Dubai, UAE: Checkout, a leading global payments solution provider, has predicted that online shopping in the UAE over the month of Ramadan will continue to surge across many key retail and service categories, reflecting how the country's digital payment ecosystem is gaining more trust while becoming more convenient for consumers.

-Based on previous spending trends, Checkout, a financial technology company that delivers a high-performance payments platform, expects high-growth categories this holy month to include transactions in online marketplaces, apparel, healthcare, and travel categories.
+Based on previous spending trends, Checkout expects high-growth categories this holy month to include transactions in online marketplaces, apparel, healthcare, and travel categories.

-Historical data from Checkout shows a growth of 8.5 per cent in the volume of digital payment transactions in the UAE last Ramadan across all product and service categories, compared to the period prior.
-Last year, the volume of consumer transactions rose most sharply in online marketplaces, where the volume of transactions surged by 143 per cent.
-Other categories with large transaction increases during Ramadan were apparel (78 per cent), healthcare (48 per cent), travel agencies (42 per cent), and sports and toys (31 per cent).
+Historical data from Checkout shows a growth of 8.5% in the volume of digital payment transactions in the UAE last Ramadan across all product and service categories, compared to the period prior.
+Last year, the volume of consumer transactions rose most sharply in online marketplaces, where the volume of transactions surged by 143%.
+Other categories with large transaction increases during Ramadan were apparel (78%), healthcare (48%), travel agencies (42%), and sports and toys (31%).

-Remittances also rose by 17 per cent in the UAE compared to the prior period, signaling a significant uptick in funds sent by expatriates to their families and friends, both in anticipation of the Eid holidays and during the holy month.

-Overall, in 2023, Checkout saw processing volumes of online transactions during Ramadan swell in the region year-on-year by 69 per cent.
-Between 2021 to 2023, the volume rose by an astounding 143 per cent.
+Overall, in 2023, Checkout saw processing volumes of online transactions during Ramadan swell in the region year-on-year by 69%.
+Between 2021 to 2023, the volume rose by an astounding 143%.

 Earlier research by Checkout indicates that the strong inclination towards online shopping is more of a long-term behavior change rather than a temporary shift.
 Consumers in the UAE are increasingly motivated by the unprecedented convenience e-commerce provides, combined with the transaction speed and security offered by trusted payment processors.